aragaomateus/AdvanceTopicsInDS/Homework3/HW3_Problem2.md

-# Problem 2 - Convolutional Neural Networks Architectures
+# Problem 2 - Convolutional Neural Networks Architectures 35 points
 In this problem we will study and compare different convolutional neural network architectures.
 We will calculate number of parameters (weights, to be learned) and memory requirement of each network.
 We will also analyze inception modules and understand their design.

+• (Alexnet) Alex Krizhevsky et al. ImageNet Classification with Deep Convolutional Neural Networks.
+Paper available at https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional- neural-networks.pdf
+• (VGG) Karen Simonyan et al. Very Deep Convolutional Networks for Large-scale Image Recognition.
+Paper available at https://arxiv.org/pdf/1409.1556.pdf
+• (Googlenet) Christian Szegedy et al. Going deeper with convolutions.
+Paper available at https://arxiv.org/pdf/1409.4842.pdf

 1. Calculate the number of parameters in Alexnet.
 You will have to show calculations for each layer and then sum it to obtain the total number of parameters in Alexnet.
 When calculating you will need to account for all the filters (size, strides, padding) at each layer.
 Look at Sec.
 3.5 and Figure 2 in Alexnet paper (see reference).
 Points will only be given when explicit calculations are shown for each layer.
+(4)

 2. VGG (Simonyan et al.) has an extremely homogeneous architecture that only performs 3x3 convolutions with stride 1 and pad 1 and 2x2 max pooling with stride 2 (and no padding) from the beginning to the end.
 However VGGNet is very expensive to evaluate and uses a lot more memory and parameters.
 Refer to VGG19 architecture on page 3 in Table 1 of the paper by Simonyan et al. You need to complete Table 1 below for calculating activation units and parameters at each layer in VGG19 (without counting biases).
 Its been partially filled for you.
-### TYPE THE table in here
+(6)

 3. VGG architectures have smaller filters but deeper networks compared to Alexnet (3x3 compared to 11x11 or 5x5).
 Show that a stack of N convolution layers each of filter size F × F has the same receptive field as one convolution layer with filter of size (NF − N + 1) × (NF − N + 1).
 Use this to calculate the receptive field of 3 filters of size 5x5.
+(3)

+4. The original Googlenet paper (Szegedy et al.) proposes two architectures for Inception module, shown in Figure 2 on page 5 of the paper, referred to as naive and dimensionality reduction respectively.

+(a) What is the general idea behind designing an inception module (parallel convolutional filters of different sizes with a pooling followed by concatenation) in a convolutional neural network ?
+(2)

+(b) Assuming the input to inception module (referred to as ”previous layer” in Figure 2 of the pa- per) has size 32x32x256, calculate the output size after filter concatenation for the naive and dimensionality reduction inception architectures with number of filters given in Figure 1.
+(3)

+(c) Next calculate the total number of convolutional operations for each of the two inception archi- tecture again assuming the input to the module has dimensions 32x32x256 and number of filters given in Figure 1.
+(3)

+(d) Based on the calculations in part (c) explain the problem with naive architecture and how dimen- sionality reduction architecture helps (Hint: compare computational complexity).
+How much is the computational saving ?
+(2+2)

+5. Faster-RCNN is a CNN based architecture for object detection which is much faster that Fast-RCNN.
+Read about Faster-RCNN in Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks and answer the following questions:

+(a) WhatisthemaindifferencebetweenFast-RCNNandFaster-RCNNthatresultedinfasterdetection using Faster-RCNN?
+(2)

+(b) What is Region Proposal Network (RPN)?
+Clearly explain its architecture.
+(2)

+(c) Explain how are region proposals generated from RPN using an example image.(3)

+(d) There is a lot of overlap in the region proposals generated by RPN.
+What technique is used in Faster-RCNN to reduce the number of proposals to roughly 2000?
+Explain how does this technique work using an example.
+(3)